Fort Lauderdale Federal Defense Lawyer

-Most people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
-They’re not aware that many federal crimes could mean much more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up — Just a few charges — or multiple counts of a single charge — could mean decades in prison.
+Many people who are arrested and charged with a federal crime don’t immediately understand the severity of the charges they face.
+They’re not aware that many of these crimes could mean much more severe penalties versus charges at the state level, and they’re often shocked to find out how quickly the math adds up — Just a few charges – or multiple counts of a single charge – could mean decades in prison.
+Therefore, if you are facing charges or even suspect that charges might be brought, immediately consult with a Fort Lauderdale federal criminal attorney to ensure that your rights are protected from the get-go.

-Representing clients throughout Fort Lauderdale, Naples, Miami, Tampa, West Palm Beach and the rest of South Florida, Joffe Law, P.A. will work tirelessly to bolster your defense and ensure that you are treated fairly and in accordance with the law.
+Representing clients throughout Fort Lauderdale / Broward County, Naples, Miami, Tampa, West Palm Beach and the rest of South Florida, Joffe Law, P.A. will work tirelessly to bolster your defense and ensure that you are treated fairly and in accordance with the law.
 You have rights, and we work vigorously to defend them.

 When does it become a federal criminal charge?